Snowfallingplum/CSD-MT/README.md

 ## News

 + Our recent paper “SHMT: Self-supervised Hierarchical Makeup Transfer via Latent Diffusion Models” has been accepted by NeurIPS 2024 and will be released later.
-The code has already been made public.

 ## Framework

 ![Image text](./asset/network.jpg)